Spectral Triples on Thermodynamic Formalism and Dixmier Trace Representations of Gibbs: theory and examples: Introduction

 \section{Introduction}

+This paper aims to provide a further contribution to the relation between thermodynamic formalism and ideas from noncommutative geometry.
+More specifically, we are interested in a noncommutative representation of Gibbs measures and the underlying mechanisms from thermodynamic formalism.

-This paper aims to contribute to the ongoing research on obtaining noncommutative integral representations for Gibbs measures.
-The starting point of our investigations is the work of Richard Sharp \cite{MR3485414}.
-In his work Sharp shows, among other things, that Gibbs Measures, appearing in the context of conformal graph directed Markov systems, can be recovered from suitable spectral triples and Dixmier traces.
-These are important mathematical objects in noncommutative geometry, where certain geo\-me\-tric spaces are analyzed by using operator and $C^{*}$-algebras, see \cite{MR823176,MR1303779}. \mbox{Although} this theory has a geometric origin, there has been considerable interest in finding examples where the $C^{*}$-algebra is the space continuous functions (which is the case we consider) on suitable subspaces of infinite cartesian products, sometimes called Cantor sets.
-The first examples were given by Connes \cite{MR823176,MR1007407,MR1303779} and in the last decades this subject has attracted a lot of attention, see for example \cite{MR2261610,MR3381484,MR3438329,MR3115301,MR3084488, MR2511637,MR2990125,MR3485414,MR3054307} and references therein.
+The starting point of our investigations are the works by Richard Sharp \cite{MR2990125,MR3485414}.
+In there, Sharp shows, among other things, that Gibbs Measures, appearing in the context of Thermodynamic Formalism and conformal graph directed Markov systems, can be recovered from suitable spectral triples and Dixmier traces.
+These are important mathematical objects in noncommutative geometry, where certain geo\-me\-tric spaces are analyzed by using operator and $C^{*}$-algebras (see \cite{MR823176,MR1303779}. \mbox{Although} this theory has a geometric origin, there has been considerable interest in finding examples where the $C^{*}$-algebra is the space of continuous functions on suitable subspaces of infinite cartesian products, sometimes called Cantor sets.
+The first examples were given by Connes in \cite{MR823176,MR1007407,MR1303779} and in the last decades, this subject has attracted some attention, see for example, \cite{MR2261610,MR3381484,MR3438329,MR3115301,MR3084488, MR2511637,MR2990125,MR3485414,MR3054307} and references therein.
 These works concern not just Cantor sets, but also hyperbolic dynamics, directed Markov systems, IFSs and symbolic dynamics.